Ashaz-Ahmad/operations-on-sparse-matrices/README.md

     make
     ```

-    This will compile the program and generate the executable.
+    This will compile the program and generate the executable called `main`.

 ### Usage